15 November 2015

 “Whose idea was it to have this race in November?”
 I wondered.
 “You’d think it would be better in July when running along the shore might be quite nice.”

-There was a group photo with everyone trying hard not to look like they were freezing to death and then it was time to line up at the start.
+Soon enough it was time to brave the cold and line up at the start.
 I can’t say I envied Commando standing around in his shorts and vest.
 Even in my padded coat, several layers of jumpers, a hat, scarf and gloves, I was shivering.
 At least in Toronto there’d been blue skies and the wind wasn’t threatening to take me off my feet at any moment.
 When the race finally started I was glad to set off walking.
 At least movement was warming me up even if the wind was still buffeting me around and trying to pull the hat from my head.

 All thoughts of walking along the shore had been blown away by the cold wind but I did have a contingency plan, Little Woodham Living History Village, about one and a half miles from the start line.
 It looked as if I could get to it along the cutway I discovered during last year’s Gosport Half Marathon and, even with some getting lost, a detour to a Costa I’d spotted nearby and some time spent exploring the place, I’d still get back in time to see Commando cross the finish line.
 Despite all the rain we’ve had the trail looked a little drier than it had last year and there were dog walkers heading along it so I set off feeling fairly confident.